UK Football Leagues

-Like every other country, UK football is a hybrid of numerous domestic leagues.
+Like most European countries, UK football is a hybrid of numerous domestic leagues.
 The teams within different divisions compete for the biggest prizes.
 Furthermore, they also try to protect themselves from getting demoted.

 The English top-flight is known as the Barclays Premier League.
 The best 20 English sides compete for the most significant domestic prize in the UK.
 The top four sides of the division are eligible for next season’s UEFA Champions League, a continental competition where the top teams compete to become Champions of Europe.

 The fifth and the sixth-placed team is eligible for the UEFA Europa League.
 If a team wins the FA Cup or the League Cup, they can also qualify for the UEFA Europa League regardless of their position on the Premier League table.

 The bottom three sides get demoted to the first division.
 The first division gets called the Championship.
 Below the Championship, we have League One and League Two divisions.
 At Level 5, we have the National League.
 It consists of 23 English football teams, one less than the Leagues above them.
 Therefore, there are 92 teams across four English football divisions.